assadiandre/SimplySquare/README.md

 **Additional Notes**

 This was my first project in Xcode.
-It included notifications with One Signal, in app payments with stripe, linked promotion codes with a Firebase database, and much more.
+It included notifications with One Signal, in app payments with Stripe, linked promotion codes with a Firebase database, and much more.
 I am very proud of this app and although it was never published I finished the project and gained a lot of experience.